Tony Scott: Early life and education

-Film career
+Career

 Commercials

 The success of his elder brother's fledgling television commercial production outfit, Ridley Scott Associates (RSA), drew Tony's attention to film.
 Ridley recounted, "Tony had wanted to do documentaries at first.
 I told him, 'Don't go to the BBC, come to me first.'
 I knew that he had a fondness for cars, so I told him, 'Come work with me and within a year you'll have a Ferrari.'
 And he did!"
 Tony recalled, "I was finishing eight years at art school, and Ridley had opened Ridley Scott Associates and said, 'Come and make commercials and make some money' because I owed money left and right and centre."
 He directed many television commercials for RSA while also overseeing the company's operation while his brother was developing his feature film career.
 "My goal was to make films but I got sidetracked into commercials and then I took off.
 I had 15 years [making them], and it was a blast.
 We were very prolific, and that was our training ground.
 You'd shoot 100 days in a year, then we gravitated from that to film," he said.
 Developing his own distinctive visual style while making commercials, Scott states, "I cornered the market in sexy, rock'n'roll stuff."

 Scott took time out in 1975 to direct a television adaptation of the Henry James story The Author of Beltraffio.
 After the feature film successes of fellow British directors Hugh Hudson, Alan Parker, Adrian Lyne and his elder brother during the late 1970s, all of whom had graduated from directing advertising commercials, he received initial overtures from Hollywood in 1980.
 His eldest brother Frank died, aged 45, of skin cancer during the same year.